ezzamo/ezzamo/README.md

 ### About me 💯
-- 🔭 I'm currently diving deep into **DevSecOps**.
+- 🔭 I'm a **DevSecOps** Engineer.
-- 📚 I’m currently learning **CI/CD, IaC, ELK and Kubernetes**
+- 📚 I’m currently working on **CI/CD, IaC, ELK and Kubernetes**
 - 🔥 I started my coding journey driven by curiosity, which eventually developed into a passion.
-- ❤️ I'm passionate about High Performance Automation, Blockchain and Full Stack Technologies.
+- ❤️ I'm passionate about High Performance Automation, Blockchain and Full Stack Development.
-- 💬 Want to reach out?
-Please message me on [Telegram!](https://t.me/snoep)

 <hr/>